GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

 this is completely transparent, and a user denying clipboard permission causes the promise to reject so the page can respond appropriately.

-Because Chrome only allows clipboard access when a page is the active tab, you'll find that some of the examples here don't run if pasted directly into DevTools, since DevTools itself is the active tab.
+Because browsers only allow clipboard access when a page is the active tab, you'll find that some of the examples here don't run if pasted directly into the browser's console, since the developer tools themselves are the active tab.
 There's a trick: defer clipboard access using `setTimeout()`, then quickly click inside the page to focus it before the functions are called: